-Fortunately, modern technology allows us to take advantage of personalisation like never before.
-For example, as marketers, we’re now able to personalise our home pages, landing pages, forms, calls-to-action (CTAs), and importantly emails so the content and messaging we display is always tailored to the person engaging with it.
-Beware the bounder who blithely tells you “segmenting is personalisation“, and then avoid them thereafter.
+Fortunately, modern technology, especially AI machine learning, allows us to take advantage of personalisation like never before.
+For example, as marketers, we’re now able to hyper-personalise our home pages, landing pages, forms, calls-to-action (CTAs), and most importantly emails so the content and messaging we display is always tailored to the person engaging with it at a time most appropriate to them – send time optimisation.

-According to a study from the University of Texas, we can attribute our preference for personalised experiences to two key factors: desire for control and information overload.
-Let’s tackle “desire for control” first.
+According to a study from the University of Texas, we can attribute our preference for hyper-personalised experiences to two key factors: desire for control and information overload.
+Let’s tackle the “desire for control” first.

-So, we know that a personalised experience — by its very nature — is in some way different from the status quo.
-You’re not just getting what everyone else is getting with personalisation.
+So, we know that a hyper-personalised experience, by its very nature, is in some way different from the status quo.
+You’re not just getting what everyone else is getting.
 Instead, you’re getting something tailored to you.
 And because of that, it makes you feel more in control.

-Even if this sense of control is an illusion, it’s still powerful, and can have a positive effect on your psyche.
-According to Psychology Today, people who feel an internal sense of control — i.e. they believe that they are in control of their life outcomes, as opposed believing external forces are responsible — tend to be healthier physiologically and more successful.
+Even if this sense of control is an illusion, it’s still powerful and can have a positive effect on your psyche.
+According to Psychology Today, people who feel an internal sense of control, i.e. they believe that they are in control of their life outcomes, as opposed to believing external forces are responsible — tend to be healthier physiologically and more successful.

 Now, let’s turn to the second factor mentioned in the University of Texas study: information overload.

-According to the study, another reason we prefer personalised experiences is because they help reduce information overload.
-Or, more precisely, personalisation can help reduce our perception of information overload.
+According to the study, another reason we prefer hyper-personalised experiences is because they help reduce information overload.
+Or, more precisely, hyper-personalisation can help reduce our perception of information overload.

 For example, when you know that the content being displayed in an email is tailored to you, it provides a more manageable framework for engagement.
-With personalisation, you aren’t presented with thousands of resources to sort through and consume.
-Instead, you are — ideally — presented with exactly the information you were looking for.
+With hyper-personalisation, you aren’t presented with thousands of resources to sort through and consume.
+Instead, you are presented with exactly the information you were looking for.
 Hence, you never feel “overloaded” with information.

-Of course, the notion that personalisation can satisfy our collective desire for control, as well as our desire to reduce information overload, only applies when we know that personalisation is actually happening.
+Of course, the notion that hyper-personalisation can satisfy our collective desire for control, as well as our desire to reduce information overload, only applies when we know that personalisation is happening.

-Think about it: If there are no overt signals of personalisation (like seeing the last item your spent time looking at on a site suddenly is the lead item in an email), how can you even tell that something has been personalised?
+Think about it: If there are no overt signals of hyper-personalisation (like seeing the last item you spent time looking at on a site suddenly is the lead item in an email), how can you even tell that something has been personalised?

 In those cases — when someone isn’t aware that they’re engaging with personalised content — feelings of control and reduced information overload don’t come into play.
 And yet, research (including this study) confirms that people prefer personalisation, even if they aren’t aware they’re experiencing it.